HodeiG/docker-gnucash/README.md

 The above script will use your current username to launch gnucash.

-**Access application**
+**Troubleshooting**

-If the application cannot connect the display try the below before startint the
+If the application cannot connect to the display try the below command before starting the container:
-container:

 `xhost +LOCAL:`